-In 2019, about 539 million short tons (MMst) of coal were consumed in the United States.
-On an energy content basis, this amount was equal to about 11.3 quadrillion British thermal units (Btu) and to about 11% of total U.S. energy consumption.
+In 2020, about 477 million short tons (MMst) of coal were consumed in the United States.
+On an energy content basis, this amount was equal to about 9.2 quadrillion British thermal units (Btu) and to about 10% of total U.S. energy consumption.
 This was the lowest amount and the lowest percentage share of total U.S. annual energy consumption since at least 1949.
 Although coal use was once common in the industrial, transportation, residential, and commercial sectors, today the main use of coal in the United States is to generate electricity.
-(Learn more about historical U.S. energy consumption.)
-The electric power sector accounts for most of U.S. coal consumption.
+The electric power sector has accounted for the majority of U.S. coal consumption since 1961.

 - Industrial total—40.0 MMst—8.4%

 - Commercial—0.8 MMst—0.2%